wisdmlabs/edwiser-bridge/edwiser-bridge/readme.txt

 <a href = "https://edwiser.org/bridge/faqs/">Frequently Asked Questions for Edwiser Bridge</a>

  ==  Changelog  ==
+= 1.2.3 =
+* Feature - Functionality to display courses by category in eb_courses shortcode.
+* Feature - Functionality to display eb_courses shortcode output horizontally scrollable.
+* Feature - Functionality to display courses in single row using eb_courses shortcode.
+* Feature - SSO compatibility to login user on registration after clicking on enrolled course.

 = 1.2.2 =
 * Feature - New page for the admin to manage user enrollment.